rudderlabs/rudderstack-docs/rudderstack-sdk-integration-guides/getting-started-with-unity-sdk.md

 ## Upgrading the SDK

 Remove all the files related to RudderStack SDK from the `Plugins`  folder.
-Also remove the `RudderUnityPlugin` folder completely before importing the newer version of the SDK.
+Also remove the `Rudder` folder completely before importing the newer version of the SDK.

 The following is the list of files in `Plugins` folder for RudderStack SDK:

-* `Plugins/Android/rudder-sdk-unity-plugin-android-release.aar`
+* `Plugins/Android/unity-plugin-release.aar`
 * `Plugins/iOS/RudderSDKUnity`

 ## Contact us